SherG/perpetual-elm/exampleSite/content/privacy-policy.md

 Corporate transaction

 We may share information in the event of a corporate transaction (e.g. sale of a substantial part of our business, merger, consolidation or asset sale).
 In the event of the above, the transferee or acquiring company will assume the rights and obligations as described in this Privacy Policy.

-Minors

-We understand the importance of protecting children’s privacy, especially in an online environment.
-The Site is not designed for or directed at children.
-Under no circumstances shall we allow use of our services by minors without prior consent or authorization by a parent or legal guardian.
-We do not knowingly collect Personal Information from minors.
-If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at isf.fov@gmail.com.

 Updates or amendments to this Privacy Policy